 Grant Sigmon founded Sigmon Klein, PLLC in 2016 and was admitted to practice law before the Supreme Court of the United States in Washington, D.C. in November 2016.
-The majority of Grant's practice focuses on personal injury, family law, and business disputes at the State Court level, although he is also experienced in the North Carolina Court of Appeals and in Federal Court.
+Grant's primary practice areas include personal injury, family law, and business disputes.